-Exposition of the Blessed Sacrament Exposition is held every Monday, Wednesday and Friday in the Church at 365 Undercliff Avenue.
-The Exposition begins at 12:00PM and ends at 3:00PM, followed by the Divine Mercy.
+Adoration of the Blessed Sacrament is held every Monday, Wednesday and Friday in the Church at 365 Undercliff Avenue.
+The Adoration begins at 12:00PM and ends at 3:00PM, followed by the Divine Mercy.
 All are welcome to attend.

 Things to do during Eucharistic Adoration

 Eucharistic adoration is the act of worshipping God as He is present in the consecrated Eucharist.
 Spending time before the Blessed Sacrament, in prayer and devotion, is exactly the same as spending time before the living God.
 Fr Benedict Groeschel points out in “In the Presence of Our Lord: The History, Theology, and Psychology of Eucharistic Devotion” that there are ‘four kinds of prayer most appropriate in the presence of the Eucharist, namely adoration and praise, thanksgiving, repentance, and trusting intercession.’
 Here are suggestions what to do during private Eucharistic adoration.

 1. PRAY THE PSALMS OR THE LITURGY OF THE HOURS

 Whether you are praising, giving thanks, asking for forgiveness, or seeking an answer, you’ll find an appropriate psalm.
 The ancient prayer of the Church called the Liturgy of the Hours presents an excellent way to pray through the Book of Psalms throughout the year.

 Say “Lord Jesus, have mercy on me, a sinner”, repeatedly as you quiet your heart and mind.

 3. MEDITATE USING SCRIPTURE

 Choose a passage from the Bible.
 Read the words and ask God to let the passage speak to you.
 Pay special attention to anything that strikes you and ask God what He wishes for you to draw from that passage.